 I sigh.
 “I like it here.
 Why are you here?”

 “You summoned me here,” he says, “with the spell.”

 “What spell?”
-I search my notes for some secret I’d missed, it still only said ‘cabbage’.
+I search my notes for some secret I’d missed, it still only says, ‘cabbage’.

-The Old Man raises an eyebrow at me.
-“You did not mean to summon me?” he asks, softly.
+The old man raises an eyebrow at me.
+“You did not mean to summon me?”

 I shake my head.